nooku/guides.nooku.org/02. Request and Response/02.2 BREAD.md

 * A - Add
 * D - Delete

-BREAD is implemented within `\Nooku\Framework\ControllerModel` for controllers that map to a database record/record set.
+BREAD is implemented within the `KControllerModel` class.
 This is typically something that can be requested or modified in some way.

-N.B.
-A *database* isn't necessarily a traditional database (e.g. MySQL), it could be a file, or even a remote REST service.
-A database is just an organized collection of data: [http://en.wikipedia.org/wiki/Database](http://en.wikipedia.org/wiki/Database)

 ### Browse

 The browse action is executed whenever the plural of the view is requested (the controller loaded is always the singular of the view).
 For example, products, articles, posts.
-The browse action returns a DatabaseRowset of records returned from the model.
+The browse action returns a `KModelEntityRowset` of records returned from the model.

 Browse executed contextually based on the plurality of the view via an HTTP GET request and is dispatched via the RENDER action.

 ### Read

 The read action is executed whenever the singular of the view is requested.
 For example, product, article, post.
-The read action always returns a DatabaseRow of the record returned from the model.
+The read action always returns a `KModelEntityRow` of the record returned from the model.

 Read is executed contextually based on the singularity of the view via an HTTP GET request and is dispatched via the RENDER action.